RedHat-UX/red-hat-design-system/docs/foundations/spacing.md

     <img src="/assets/spacing/spacing-components-other.svg" alt="Spacing within other components">
   </uxdot-example>

   ### Other use cases

-  If you still have questions about how to use spacers with components, please [contact us](../../get-started) or [create an issue in our GitHub repo][newissue].
+  If you still have questions about how to use spacers with components, please [contact us][getstarted] or [create an issue in our GitHub repo][newissue].

 </section>

 <section aria-labelledby="layout">